 What Is USB OTG?

-OTG stands for “On-The-Go” and is a facility we can utilise by means of a USB OTG cable.
+OTG stands for “On-The-Go” and is a facility we can utilize by means of a USB OTG cable.
 This is usually a short cable with a wide “female” end for inserting a USB device, and a narrow, “male” connector for hooking it up to your phone.

 What OTG does is allow your Android device to act as a host, thereby enabling other USB devices to be attached not just physically, but to the operating system as well.